franciscosargo/python-AcqBIT/README.md

 The acquisition is governed by the use of a configuration file in .json format.
 The strucuture presents two main fields: `"device"`, holding the metadata for the specifications of device acquisition, and `"user"`, holding a suitable username under which to group the acquisition files.

 ## Settings in `config.json`
-- `"device"`: MAC address or Virtual COM port (VCP) of your BITalino device
+Each entry within the `"device"` field is a .json substructure, with key equal to the MAC address or Virtual COM port (VCP) of your BITalino device.

+The respective substructure requires the completion of the following subfields:
-- `"channels"`: List of channels to be acquired from the device (e.g. [1, 6] acquires channels A1 and A6)
+- `"acqChannels"`: List of channels to be acquired from the device (e.g. [1, 6] acquires channels A1 and A6)
-- `"sampling_rate"`: Sampling rate at which data should be acquired (i.e. 1000, 100, 10 or 1 Hz)
+- `"samplingRate"`: Sampling rate at which data should be acquired (i.e. 1000, 100, 10 or 1 Hz)
-- `"labels"`: Human-readable descriptor associated with each channel acquired by the device, and that will be used to name the properties on the JSON-formatted structure created for streaming (**NOTE:** BITalino always sends a sequence number, two digital inputs and two digital outputs, hence the 5 first entries in the `"labels"` array)
+- `"acqLabels"`: Human-readable descriptor associated with each channel acquired by the device, and that will be used to name the properties on the JSON-formatted structure created for streaming (**NOTE:** BITalino always sends a sequence number, two digital inputs and two digital outputs, hence the 5 first entries in the `"labels"` array)

 # Running from Sources